BrooksSnLiu/Project-V-Inventory-Management/README.md

 Unit tests cover adding, reading, deleting, adjusting stock, and idempotency.

 Keep it simple: no database, no extras, just core functionality(for now).

+## Sprint-2 notes

+Added a new feature that checks whether an item is sellable or not.

+Added unit tests to make sure that the new feature works as intended.